Home Hard & Software What's New! Feedback Search References

 bulletThe input voltage range used for sensor input is +/-10V in general.
 Sound cards with line input provide an input range of about +/- 400mV.
 The microphone input is much more sensitive.
 Only sensors with low voltage AC output and low output impedance are suitable!

 bulletNo trigger facilities.
-Data acquisition cards usually can wait for a so-called trigger event that starts the data capture.
+Some data acquisition cards usually can wait for a so-called trigger event that starts the data capture.
 Common trigger events include "input voltage above or below level" or "rising edge" or "falling edge at level" detected.
 To some degree this limitation can be overcome by software.
 The calibration problem remains, so the trigger level will not be very accurate.

 Sound cards advantages